Bielsk Podlaski

 To make the writing more legible, the

-pages have been enhanced in a PDF file.
-Clicking the
+pages have been enhanced in a PDF file that can be

 This second letter was also published in the Morgn